| |

 • If you have a hard time staying on the food budget consider meal planning for some time to get on track of your monthly expenses.

-More money-saving tips for grocery stores and on frugality
+More money-saving tips for meal plans and on frugal cooking

 5. Do it yourself or thrift instead of buying new

 Sometimes it makes more sense to make it yourself than buying a new one.
 You are the best expert in your own household.
 Think about what ingredients or materials you have already and whether you could use them in a new way.
-Paint them, change the covers, dye the fabric, or just move to another place to freshen up the room.
-Use things like wine boxes and make easily new furniture with almost no cost to you.
-Use thrift stores and your creativity and in the long run you will see the big impact at the end of the month.
+Paint old furniture, change the covers, dye the fabric, or just move to another place to freshen up the room.
+Use things like wine boxes and make new furniture with almost no cost to you.
+Utilise thrift stores, and your creativity, and in the long run, you will see the big impact at the end of the month.

 Get more inspiration from my fellow bloggers to save money as a homemaker